Services : Repairs

 See Dylan's complete repair price list here.

 Brian Weber is an avid percussionist who has been building and repairing hand drums since 1996.
 Great time, care and energy are put into each drum to ensure the best possible appearance and playability.
-Brian is also a local performing musician and multi-instrumentalist.
-He teaches guitar, bass, trumpet, piano and other brass instruments.
+Brian is also a local performing musician and multi-instrumentalist, and teaches guitar, bass, trumpet, piano and other brass instruments.

 Materials

-• Skins -- $25-$40 Hairless African goatskins are used for the drum heads.
+- Skins -- $25-$80 Hairless African goatskins are used for the drum heads.
 Varied thicknesses are available as desired.
 Cost is determined by thickness and size of the skin.
+On average, typical head cost for most djembe reheads is about $60.

 Wind and Brass Instruments -- L & L Music Wind Shop